eea/clms-api-docs/source/download.md

 ### Auxiliary API to get direct download links for non-EEA datasets

-To request the direct download links of full datasets for non-EEA datasets, the CLMS portal offers an auxiliary API.
+To request the direct download links of full datasets for non-EEA datasets, the CLMS Website offers an auxiliary API.

 In the request to this auxiliary API the user needs to pass the dataset id and the collection name he wants to download, also a time period to download (in case of time-series datasets) and the API will return the direct download links for the requested dataset.